-Bandhavgarh National Park is one of the national parks of India, located in the Umaria district of Madhya Pradesh.
-Bandhavgarh, with an area of 105 km2, was declared a national park in 1968.
+Bandhavgarh National Park, an Indian National Park, located in the Umaria district of Madhya Pradesh spread over an area of 450 square km, was declared a national park in 1968.

 Bandhavgarh National Park is in the Umaria district of Eastern Madhya Pradesh (Central India).
-It covers an area of 450 Square Kilometers and is known for its spectacular collection of flora and fauna.
+It covers an area of 450 Square Kilometers and is known for its astonishingly varied flora and fauna.
 It is a home to more than 250 species of birds and 22 different species of mammals.
-The vegetation of Bandhavgarh National Park includes tall grasslands and thick Sal forest.
+The vegetation of Bandhavgarh National Park mostly includes tall grasslands and thick Sal forest.

 Bandhavgarh National Park has three major zones named – Tala, Bamera and Magdi.

-Though, the park is majorly inhabited by white tigers but it also provides shelter to several other Indian wild species like Cheetals, Langurs, Bison and Sambars.
+Though the park is majorly inhabited by white tigers, it also provides shelter to several other Indian wild species like Cheetals, Langurs, Bison and Sambars.
 The beautiful woods of Bandhavgarh attract numerous tourists from all over the world.
-The park remains at its best during spring season.
+The park is at its best during the spring season.

 Why to Visit